Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 </summary>

-// TODO: Link to Onboarding Checklist.

 For the prosumer template workflow, this is the final user redirection.
-You can configure the page where you want to redirect the user at the [Onboarding Checklist](#).
+You can configure the page where you want to redirect the user at the Onboarding Checklist.
 Thrivestack will redirect the user to this page.

 :::note
 After this point, ThriveStack will: